urbanvention/emacs/README.markdown

 I added some font styles in riethmayer.el.
 Download them and use them if you like.
 You might like the color theme commented out.

+# Machine specific settings

+Create a local.el file in .emacs.d and add your machine specific settings.
+For example, mine looks like this: [My local.el](http://gist.github.com/415995)

 # Credits

 Thanks to topfunky and technomancy for this fork.